mrintern/conways-game-of-life/README.md

 ### Running the code
 1. Open Intellij and click: *Checkout from Version Control -> Git*
-3. Under URL, paste the following: https://github.com/nick781/conways-game-of-life.git
+3. Paste the URL of this repo
 4. Run the code in intellij from `Main` and enjoy the output :)